TimMct/web_app1/readMe.md

 There is also an admin who monitorises the activity of all the users (like when a user enters/leaves), and the admin can see the most liked pictures and the most popular user (the one with that has many friends).

-Design patterns:  - factory is used to make 2 kinds of entities which work with the app (users and admin).
+Design patterns:  * factory is used to make 2 kinds of entities which work with the app (users and admin).
-                  - observer is used when a user sends a friend request to another user.
+                  * observer is used when a user sends a friend request to another user.
-                  - facade ...
+                  * facade ...

+# implementation

+Till now there are 2 main classes: User and Picture.
+Between these classes there is a one-to-many relationship.
+A user can have many pictures, but a picture can have only one owner (user).